descartez/kitchenette/README.md

 ### Some Notes:

+- You do not have to be logged in to see recipes.
+Only to submit, manage, and edit.

 - I was unsure how much testing was required to be considered adequate, so I went ahead and tested the models to make sure that they were valid and that their methods worked.
 My testing experience is limited, but growing, as I recognize their importance.
 Going TDD was a great way to keep the project on the rails.

 - I kept the database simple, but I would like to implement a markdown system for the next iteration.
 This would make the user experience/submission process more flexible.
 On top of that, some kind of tag system would be helpful for the user.
 Essentially the project would turn into a content-specific blog.